5 Resume Templates Every PhD Needs In Their Toolbox To Get Hired

 After reviewing heaps of materials, statistics, and informational interviews with top industry professionals, the Cheeky Scientist team has zeroed on these 5 resume templates that impart maximum weightage to a PhD’s candidacy.

-1. Gold Standard Resume
+1. Gold Standard Resume (or, Chronological Resume)

 The Gold standard resume utilizes a reverse chronological order, highlighting your work experience.
 At the very top you will add your contact information and LinkedIn profile URL, followed by your professional summary.
 This section includes three bullet points that are the highlights of your professional journey.
 The gold standard resume focusses on your industry-relevant results, it highlights the key transferable skills that you possess matched with results.
 Another highlight of this resume style is that it includes a hobby section which introduces you as a well-rounded, interesting candidate.
 All PhDS should have a Gold standard resume ready as this format can be easily transformed into other resume formats and can be used to apply to virtually any position.